Best views of Florence: where to see the city from above

 You can enjoy another stunning view of Florence from the top of the tower of Palazzo Vecchio.
 It’s also called Arnolfo’s Tower, from the name of the architect who designed the palace, Arnolfo di Cambio.
 The tower is part of the Palazzo Vecchio building, which today is used as a town hall, and also houses an important museum, the Palazzo Vecchio Museum.

-The Bardini Garden is the brainchild of the eclectic Florentine antique dealer Stefano Bardini, who bought two different nearby gardens and transformed them into one large park.
+The Gardens of Villa Bardini is the brainchild of the eclectic Florentine antique dealer Stefano Bardini, who bought two different nearby gardens and transformed them into one large park.
 The two parts are very different from each other: a seventeenth-century Baroque garden and a nineteenth-century English garden.
 My favorite part is the baroque garden, with its beautiful stone staircase that climbs the hillside.
+The Villa Bardini is a museum with temporary exhibits, and has a different ticket from the gardens.

 The point from which you can enjoy the most beautiful view is from the terrace at the top of the staircase, where the cafeteria is also located.
 From here the view of Florence is framed by the ancient statues that decorate the terrace, and the stone staircase extends down to the lowest part of the garden.

 The best time to visit the Bardini Garden is in spring, when everything is in bloom.
-It then gives its best in April, when the irises blossom along the staircase and when the famous wisteria tunnel is covered with violet flowers.
+It then gives its best in April, when the irises blossom along the staircase and when the famous wisteria tunnel blooms with violet flowers.
+The Arno river and the red rooftops seen from the wisteria gallery is one of the best and most romantic views of Florence that you can get in springtime.

 Tower of San Niccolò

 From just a few years, the ancient tower of San Niccolò, in the Oltrarno area, is open to the public in summers months at sunset.
-The view is really beautiful because the tower rises just across the Arno river, in front of the area between the Uffizi Gallery and Santa Croce church.
+The view is really beautiful because the tower rises just across the Arno river, in front of the area between the Uffizi Gallery and the church of Santa Croce.

 Actually this was not a tower, but a door of the medieval walls of the city.
-The walls were demolished in the 1800s, but the doors are still there, and San Niccolò is one of them!
+In the 1800s the city demolished its walls, but the doors are still there, and San Niccolò is one of them!

-Best view points of Florence (outside of town)
+Best views of Florence from outside of town

 These villages located on the hills surrounding Florence are the perfect opportunity to take a half-day escape from the city or a day trip in the surroundings, and discover new, off the beaten path places.
-Fiesole is well known among tourists, but in Settignano and Bellosguardo you will only find locals.
+Fiesole is well known among tourists, but still very authentic.
+In Settignano and Bellosguardo instead you will probably only find locals.

 Village of Fiesole

 This ancient town resting on the top of a hill is only a few kilometers away from the historical centre of Florence.
 You can get there in a dozen of minutes by bus (line no. 7).
 A trip to Fiesole is a great idea for a half a day getaway.
-Here you can visit a wonderful archeological area with Etruscan and Roman ruins.
+Here you can visit a wonderful archeological area with Etruscan and Roman ruins, and a small but rich museum that houses all the findings of the area.

 The village was actually founded by the Etruscans in the IV century BC, then was conquered by the Romans in the year 90 BC.
 There are still some portions of the ancient city walls built by the Etruscans!

 To enjoy a beautiful view of the entire city of Florence, head to San Francesco monastery.
 It can be easily reached by foot from the main piazza, where the bus stops.
 Note that the pathway is pretty steep, however it’s quite short.
-This Franciscan monastery is a very peaceful and beautiful place where to rest, meditate and enjoy the view.
+Franciscan friars still live in this 14th century monastery, which is a peaceful and beautiful place where to rest, meditate and enjoy the view.

 Village of Settignano